Zero-Shot Video Question Answering via Frozen Bidirectional Language Models: Experiments

 \subsection{Cross-modal training and adapters are crucial for fully-supervised performance}

 We have examined the impact of cross-modal training and training various parameters of our architecture on the zero-shot VideoQA performance in Section~\ref{sec:ablations}.
 In Table~\ref{table:addsupervised}, we complement these ablation studies by analyzing the importance of cross-modal training and training various parameters for the fully-supervised VideoQA performance.
-For this, we train on downstream datasets the variant with no adapters, and a variant without cross-modal training, following the same procedure as explained in Section~\ref{sec:downstream} and detailed in Section~\ref{sec:adddetails}.
-We find that cross-modal training is significantly beneficial for the fully-supervised results (compare rows 3 and 4).
-We previously discussed in Section~\ref{sec:sota} that training adapters while freezing the language model weights outperforms finetuning all the language model weights in fully-supervised settings (see rows 1 and 4).
-Finally, we note that training adapters has a considerable importance on the fully-supervised performance (compare rows 2 and 4).
-These results further demonstrate the benefits of our approach in fully-supervised settings.
+For this, we train on downstream datasets a variant with no adapters, and a variant without cross-modal training, following the same procedure as explained in Section~\ref{sec:downstream} and detailed in Section~\ref{sec:adddetails}.
+We find that cross-modal training is significantly beneficial for the fully-supervised setting (compare rows 3 and 4).
+Similar to conclusions made in Section~\ref{sec:sota}, training adapters while freezing the language model outperforms finetuning the language model in fully-supervised settings (see rows 1 and 4).
+Finally, we note that training adapters has a considerable importance on the performance in fully-supervised settings (compare rows 2 and 4).
+These results further demonstrate the strength of our approach in the fully-supervised setup.